lambda-io/manifest/README.md

 > We aim to have many useful repositories to help people with all the *Lambda I/O* purpose, they are:

 - [Meetup Organizer Manual](https://github.com/lambda-io/meetup-organization-guidelines)

+  A simple guide on how to organize Lambda I/O meetups.

 - [Conference Organizer Manual](https://github.com/lambda-io/conference-organization-guidelines)

+  A simple guide on how to organize Lambda I/O conferences.

 - [Resources](https://github.com/lambda-io/resources)

+  Repo containing some resources which aim to help organizers of Lambda I/O events across the world.

 - [Code of Conduct](https://github.com/lambda-io/code-of-conduct)

+  Every event needs one.

 - [Meetup Logo Generator](https://github.com/lambda-io/meetup-logo-generator)

+  Logo Generator for every city meetup.

 - [Meetup/Conference Site Boilerplate](https://github.com/lambda-io/site-boilerplate)

+  Such a very easy way to create websites for conferences/meetups.

 ## License

-The documentation around the **Lambda I/O Manifest** and everything in this repository is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/) except the logo and other images, which are licensed under a [Creative Commons  Attribution-NonCommercial-NoDerivatives 4.0 International](http://creativecommons.org/licenses/by-nc-nd/4.0/).
+The documentation around the **Lambda I/O Manifest** and everything in this repository is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International](http://creativecommons.org/licenses/by-nc/4.0/) license except the logo and other images, which are licensed under a [Creative Commons  Attribution-NonCommercial-NoDerivatives 4.0 International](http://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 *All contributions are assumed to be also licensed under the same.*